 - Get out and get going.
 The more exercise that your pet experiences, the easier it will be to lose weight.

-Many vets consider animal obesity to be the most preventable pet health crisis facing the United States.
+Many vets consider animal obesity to be the most preventable pet health crisis facing the United States and the United Kingdom.
 As with preparing in advance to acclimate your pet to its crate or carrier is important, so is getting your pet in shape to travel.